About me

 I am building a new Emmy Noether junior research group at Hamburg Observatory (Hamburg University).

-Master research projects in the group will be available starting January 2024.
-If you want to learn more about potential research projects or open positions, please follow the link below or contact me directly.
+If you want to learn more about my group, potential Bachelor/Master thesis projects or open positions, please follow the link below or contact me directly.

 Learn more about the group